How to Split Test a Website

 How to split test a website by changing one variable at a time.
 Change the headline, body copy, the offer and call to action.

-A.I. in Marketing Online.
+Generating passive income.
+What's the best network?
+How to use A.I. in Marketing Online.
 How to split test a website by changing one variable at a time.
 Geoff Dodd in NZ recommends the best mlm company for India, Punjabi Bangla and globally

 Get Results with A-B split testing.
 Here’s info on how to split test a website.
 You’ll be amazed how a lot of small changes will lead to a higher conversion rate overall.